 The students should read the assignment responses, focusing on the requirements involved in the solution of the assignment problems.

-Subsequently, the students must work in groups to formulate in writing the most essential characteristics of a “good assignment response” and upload this to a blog or other forum, for instance the Discussion Board in Blackboard.
+Subsequently, the students must work in groups to formulate in writing the most essential characteristics of a “good assignment response” and upload this to a blog or other forum, for instance the Discussion Forum in Brightspace.

 On the basis of the students’ contributions, the students and teacher will then discuss the requirements for good assignment responses and the key elements in these.
 This may also take place in an online forum.